MoldyMacaroniX/dashword.net/_src/pages/contact.md

 ## Partnership

-We are only accepting mutual partnerships if they are from other Geometry Dash projects, including Discord communities, popular figures, and other Geometry Dash related websites.
+We are only accepting mutual partnerships if they are from other Geometry Dash entities, including Discord communities, popular figures, and other Geometry Dash related websites.
+They do not have to be official (endorsed by RobTop).